Economics (ECON)

 ECON-204 PRIN OF ECONOMICS-MACRO

-4 credit hours4 contact hours (4 Lecture Hours Per Week)
+4 credit hours, 4 contact hours (4 Lecture Hours Per Week)

 Requisite(s): Must complete ECON-203